dopey2/math-x-js/packages/generix/README.md

 # @math-x-ts/generix
 ___

-### Description

-As the word "Generix" is derived from "Generation", "Generator", this library focus on data generation from given informations.
-For example to generate combinations & Permutation.
+> As the word "Generix" is derived from "Generation", "Generator", this library focus on data generation from given informations.
+For example you can use this library to generate combinations & permutation.

 ## Installation